nathfavour/Batch-AutoForkER/README.md

 2. Have github cli (gh) installed
 NB: You can run "brew install gh" in MacOs or "sudo apt get gh" in Linux
-	You will also have to set gh up by running "gh auth login" and following the command-line instructions as suitable
+	You will also have to set gh up by running "gh auth login" and following the command-line instructions as suitable.

 		USAGE

 1. Add your files containing the list of repos to fork in the "list" directory.
 	Note that you can name these files anything you like.